slacgismo/grip-webpage/README.md

 ## Issues and contributing

 This website refers to all installations and tutorials on Arras Energy's offical GitHub page.
-If you run into any problems please refer to [Arras Energy GitHub](https://github.com/arras-energy) for more information.
+If you run into any problems please refer to [GRIP Energy GitHub](https://github.com/slacgismo/grip-webpage) for more information.
 Feel free pull-request your patches and fixes.

-## Learn More

-Begin your journey by navigating to our Tutorials section, where you can access comprehensive learning materials.
-Uncover the success stories of Arras Energy's implementation in various Use-Cases.
-For a deeper understanding, explore our Reports section, offering in-depth literature and relevant news articles.

-Start learning and implementing with Arras Energy today, and be part of shaping the future of electricity distribution power systems!